fzaman2258/Web-Security-Week-9/README.md

 	   and change this browser's session ID to the one from step 3
 	5) Go to the URL https://35.184.88.145/blue/public/staff/login.php in the browser from step number 4 and verify that you are logged in
+- [ ] Comments: Using the same Session ID on a different browser, or even incognito will allow you to login to the account the other broswer is using, while the other sites don't.

 ## Green